Internationalization of React Native Apps

 In this tutorial, we'll learn how to add internationalization to an existing application in React Native.
-Before going further, please follow the setup guide for installation and setup instructions.
+Before going further, please follow the setup guide (for Babel) for installation and configuration instructions.

 The React Native tutorial is similar to the one for React and we highly recommend you read that one first because it goes into greater detail on many topics.
 Here, we will only cover parts that are relevant for React Native.